Insulin: Controversy

 The work published by Banting, Best, Collip and Macleod represented the preparation of purified insulin extract suitable for use on human patients.
 Although Paulescu discovered the principles of the treatment, his saline extract could not be used on humans; he was not mentioned in the 1923 Nobel Prize.
-Professor Ian Murray was particularly active in working to correct "the historical wrong" against Nicolae Paulescu.
+Ian Murray was particularly active in working to correct "the historical wrong" against Nicolae Paulescu.
 Murray was a professor of physiology at the Anderson College of Medicine in Glasgow, Scotland, the head of the department of Metabolic Diseases at a leading Glasgow hospital, vice-president of the British Association of Diabetes, and a founding member of the International Diabetes Federation.
 Murray wrote:

-In a private communication, Professor Arne Tiselius, former head of the Nobel Institute, expressed his personal opinion that Paulescu was equally worthy of the award in 1923.
+In a private communication, Arne Tiselius, former head of the Nobel Institute, expressed his personal opinion that Paulescu was equally worthy of the award in 1923.